 I am a Teaching Fellow in Theatre Practice, joining the department in 2016 from the University of Glasgow.
 My research and practice is focussed on clown performance and training at the École Philippe Gaulier.

 I joined the Department of Drama and Theatre Arts in September 2015, after having taught at the University of Leeds, Manchester Metropolitan University and Aberystwyth University.
-My current research is concerned with the political and ethical issues raised by contemporary British theatre.
-I am particularly interested in the relationship between theatre aesthetics and neoliberalism, globalisation ...
+My main research interest is contemporary British theatre and its relationship to political and ethical theory.

 I joined the department as a Teaching Fellow in September 2016 after teaching at Queen Mary University of London.
 From July 2017, I will be working as a Research Fellow on the Harold Pinter: Histories and Legacies project, funded by the Arts and Humanities Research Council.
 As part of this project, my research will focus on Pinter’s relationship with the Royal Shakespeare Company.